-The role of Key Stage Leaders/Year Heads/ Tutors/SWT
+The role of Key Stage Leaders/Tutors/Student Welfare Team

-The above group of staff are enablers, they take a special interest in their caseload of students and work proactively to support their personal development.
+The above groups of staff are enablers, they take a special interest in their caseload of students and work proactively to support their personal development.

 They analyse students' data, progress and behaviour and feedback to SLT any concerns, patterns and information.
 This analysis will be used to update therapeutic plans, Passports and risk assessments and will inform behavioural interventions to support the promotion of positive behaviour.